 In many cases, maintenance requires a trip to the dentist every three to four months.
 Studies have shown bacteria begin to form in the mouth immediately after a dental cleaning.
 It only takes three months before harmful bacteria start to form; thus, these visits are of great importance.
 With regular maintenance visits, patients find the inflammation is better controlled, and there is less risk of further damage to the gums and bone.

 With regular cleanings, the oral cavity remains in good health, and gum disease progression is halted.
 During the cleaning, the dentist removes plaque and tartar that have built up below and above the gum line.
 This cannot be done at home, as the bacteria, debris, and deposits are contained in pockets.
 Specialized dental equipment is needed to accomplish this, along with the trained eye of the dentist.

 Many patients fail to realize they have periodontal disease until someone they love mentions their recurring bad breath.
 This problem occurs when food particles begin to rot below the gum line.
 Also, any infection present in the gums can lead to gangrene and bad breath along with periodontal issues.
 When the tartar, plaque, and bacteria are removed, the breath smells better, and irritation decreases or is eliminated.

 One primary reason to undergo regular periodontal maintenance is the dentist may be able to spot health problems that might otherwise go undetected.
 For example, oral cancer screenings take place when the teeth are cleaned.
-Besides, kidney problems and diabetes are sometimes detected during a cleaning, yet many individuals don’t realize this.
+In addition, kidney problems and diabetes are sometimes detected during a cleaning.
 Finally, the dentist takes the time during cleaning to make recommendations on caring for the gums and teeth at home for better oral health.